Why It Works

 Make-Ahead and Storage

 Ackee and saltfish is best served immediately.
-The salt cod can be soaked, cooked, and flaked and stored in an airtight container in the refrigerator for up to one week.
+The salt cod can be soaked, cooked, flaked, and stored in an airtight container in the refrigerator for up to one week.
 Prepared salt cod can also be frozen in an airtight container and kept in the freezer for up to three months.

 |Nutrition Facts (per serving)|